kimba711/Scripted/units/3-CSS/lessons/project-part-b/README.md

 3. Identify the parts that need to change.

 ###Build Time
 Students will work alone on this project.
-The teacher's role will be to walk around the room helping students with any quesitons they have.
+The teacher's role will be to walk around the room helping students with any questions they have.
 Students are encouraged to look at previous lessons for reference.

 ##Closing
 Select students to present their work to the class.